Pair-density-wave and chiral superconductivity in twisted bilayer transition-metal-dichalcogenides

 SC could arise for $U>0$ if we consider, instead of the bare $U$, the dressed {\it static} interaction vertex shown in Fig. \ref{fig:diagram}(c), and use it as the building block in the ladder series depicted in Fig. \ref{fig:diagram}(d).
 Again, this ladder series is an equivalent way to interpret the one-loop RG equation in \eqref{eq:RG}.
 The dressed interaction vertices in Fig. \ref{fig:diagram}(c) are those which do not contain Cooper logarithm, and we only show the diagrams up to the second order in the Hubbard $U$.
 For weak interacting system which we consider in this work, these two are the leading order corrections to the bare $U$.
 The full interaction vertex in the pairing channel, contains contributions from both $\Gamma_1$ and $\Gamma_2$, as is shown in Fig. \ref{fig:diagram}(e).
 It is easy to see the the combination of $\Gamma_1$ with another Cooper logarithm gives a regular contribution, and as a result, the leading possible instability now is solely determined by $\Gamma_2$, which is a function of the external momenta.
 Unlike the case with bare interaction, the resulting pairing symmetry is usually no longer $s$-wave.
 For practical purpose, one should also distinguish different contributions in $\Gamma_2$ to pairing states with different spin configurations.
 In the Hubbard model, the bare interaction $U$ connects fermions with opposite spin projections.
 Consequently, the first diagram in Fig. \ref{fig:diagram}(c) contributes to $S_z=0$ pairing state, while the second one contributes to $|S_z|=1$ state.

 For $\phi\neq0$, fermions with different spins have different energy dispersions.
-A closer look into the particle-particle bubble from this model yields the conclusion that the Cooper logarithm shows up only in $S_z=0$ channel.
-In $|S_z|=1$ channel, the particle-particle bubble remains finite even in the limit $T\to0$.
+What's more, the Fermi surface of the spin up or down electrons are not exactly inversion symmetric around the $\Gamma$ point.
+As a result, the $|S_z|=1$ pairing is less favourable than the $|S_z|=0$ pairing with a generic nonzero $\phi$.
+Hence, we focus on $|S_z|=0$ pairing with a general $\phi\neq 0$ hereafter.
 There is one exception when $\phi$ can be related to $\phi=0$ via symmetry transformation.
 In this case the competition between a finite $\bm{Q}$ PDW in $|S_z|=1$ channel and a $\bm{Q}=0$ SC state in $S_z=0$ channel becomes possible.
 Thus we will be focusing only on the $S_z=0$ channel when $\phi$ is neither zero nor in other high symmetry point.
 In the special case of $\phi=0,\pi/3$, pairing with same spin becomes possible, and accordingly the second diagram in Fig. \ref{fig:diagram}(c) needs to be considered together with the first one, leading to a competition between singlet and triplet pairing.

 Based on the above discussion the resulting interaction vertex to be input into \eqref{eq:RG} can be written as \cite{Raghu2010,Cho2013}

 We are at liberty to choose both $k$ and $p$ on, e.g. the spin up FS, and the Fermi velocities then must be calculated from this particular choice of FS.
 One is also free to flip the sign of one or both of these external momenta, but it changes nothing since the FS is fixed as we fix the spin projection, and $k$ and $-k$ are just two different notations for the same FS.
 The interaction vertex for $\phi\neq 0,\pi/3$, to the order of $U^2$, is just the static particle-hole bubble: